 Getting into the cannabis industry requires some serious know-how on how to grow, store, and market your yield.
-There are elements to consider to ensure a plentiful harvest including trackable growing habits, space, and facility temperature.
+There are elements to consider to ensure a plentiful harvest including trackable growing habits, space, facility temperature, and the right cannabis storage systems and containers.
 Whether you currently own a grow facility, or are looking to tap into the emerging (and profitable) market, here are the top 3 things you NEED to know when you are growing and storing your cannabis.

 1. Maximize Your Growing Space